 Here’s what we’ve discovered about collaborating with a virtual team—and what the experts are saying.

-- Misinterpretations and miscommunications.
+- It’s easier to miscommunicate.
 Emails, texts and chat messages are really easy to misinterpret.
 Even phone calls can be difficult, since you can’t read body language.

 - Unfamiliarity.
 It’s just plain harder to build relationships when you’re not physically together.

-But these tips will help you overcome the challenges of virtual collaboration.
+But don’t panic just yet—these tips will help you overcome the challenges of virtual collaboration:

-When your team is all onsite, it’s easy to get answers you need right away.
+When your team is all onsite, it’s easy to get the answers you need right away.
 But you can’t always reach your off-site employees by phone.
-Email is convenient, but not when you need a reply NOW.
+Email is convenient, but not when you need a reply now.

 Social platforms like Slack are the perfect solution.
 With Slack, you can customize your notification settings and status so that won’t be interrupted during an important meeting.
 And with emoticons and Giphy integration, it’s easy to let your personality shine through!
 Collaboration is more than just getting work done—it’s connecting personally.